karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 				 "-OutputDirectory", "$nugetOut", "-NoDefaultExcludes")
 & $nugetPath $cmdArgList
 ```

-As you can see it's a quite simple script.
-- Move the 3 templates inside a ``/content`` folder.
-- Download nuget.exe and run ``nuget.exe pack`` command using the ``.nuspec`` file.
+After running the script you will find the .nupkg inside  the ``/template/nuget`` folder.

-## 5. Install and use the MyTechRamblings.Templates with the .NET CLI
+# 5. Install and use the MyTechRamblings.Templates with the .NET CLI

 To Install the package you can run this command:

 -  ``dotnet new -i MyTechRamblings.Templates::0.1.0``

-It will try to fetch the template NuGet from nuget.org and install it.
+The command will try to fetch the NuGet from nuget.org and install it.

-Or if you have the nupkg in your local directory, just ran this other one:
+Or if you have the .nupkg in your local filesystem, you can ran this command:

 -  ``dotnet new -i .\MyTechRamblings.Templates.0.1.0.nupkg``

-After installing the templates pack you should run the ``dotnet new -l`` command and verify that the 3 templates appear on the list.
+After installing the templates pack you should run the ``dotnet new -l`` command and verify that the 3 templates appear on the list (mtr-api, mtr-rabbit-worker, mtr-az-func-timer)

 ![dotnet-list-templates](/img/dotnet-list-installed-templates.png)

-Now you can create a new solution using the api templates just running:
+Now you can create a new solution using the api template running the command:

 -  ``dotnet new mtr-api``

 This command will create a solution with all the default values.
-If you want to specify a concrete value just execute the ``dotnet new mtr-api -h`` command to list all the possible options.
+If you want to specify a concrete value just execute the ``dotnet new mtr-api -h`` command to list every available command line option.

-Or you can create a new solution using the worker service template running:
+Or you can create a new solution using the worker service template running the command:

 - ``dotnet new mtr-rabbit-worker``

+This command will create a solution with all the default values.
+If you want to specify a concrete value just execute the ``dotnet new mtr-rabbit-worker -h`` command to list every available command line option.

-Or you can create an Azure Function project using the azure function template running:
+Or you can create an Azure Function project using the azure function template running the command:

 - ``dotnet new mtr-az-func-timer``

+This command will create a solution with all the default values.
+If you want to specify a concrete value just execute the ``dotnet new mtr-az-func-timer -h`` command to list every available command line option.

-## 6. Use the MyTechRamblings.Templates within Visual Studio
+# 6. Use the MyTechRamblings.Templates within Visual Studio

-> Be sure to have enabled the following option in Visual Studio: ``Tools > Options > Preview Features > Show all .NET Core templates in the New Project dialog``
+> Be sure to enable the following option in Visual Studio: ``Tools > Options > Preview Features > Show all .NET Core templates in the New Project dialog``.
+> And remember:
+> - **Using .NET CLI templates within Visual Studio is only available in Visual Studio version 16.8 or higher**.
+> - **Also if you're creating a solution template you need at least Visual Studio version 16.10 or higher.**

-Try to create a new project a the new templates should appear in ``Create new project`` dialog.
+Try to create a new project withing Visual Studio and the new templates should appear in the``Create new project`` dialog.
+If the templates doesn't show up, just search for them in the search box.

 ![list-templates](/img/dotnet-vs-list-templates.png)

-If you select any of the template you have created a dialog will show up a dialog will pop-up and it will contain every parameter that you have specified in the ``ide.host.json``
+If you select any of the templates a dialog will show up and it will contain every parameter that you have specified in the ``ide.host.json``

 - WebAPI Visual Studio dialog: